arretx/bleep-bloop/docs/Tutorials/Whole-House-Audio/Setting-Up-Monoprice-6-Zone-Amplifier.md

   1. To **reconnect to the device**, enter the IP address you assigned to the MAC Address from the previous section, step 3.
 Remember, you wrote it down.
   1. Once you get back into the configuration site for the device, **click** the **Serial Port** item on the menu.
   1. For baud rate, **enter 9600**.
 Data size = 8.
 Parity = None.
 Stop bits = 1.
+  1. Set the Work Mode to TCP Server.
+That was the magic sauce that I was missing and didn't realize I had done before.
   1. The local port number should read 8235.
 It can be whatever you want it to be, so go ham on it if you choose.
 This is the port that you'll use when you setup the integration in Home Assistant.
 I learned this the hard way after using port 80, like a moron.
 To be fair, the first time I tried this Local Port Number, it didn't work.
   1. **Click** Save